-The Oxford Symposium on Food is shelved in 80 or 4to according to the size of individual volumes.
+The Oxford Symposium on Food (which is complete but for the 1992 volume) is shelved in 80 or 4to according to the size of individual volumes.

 S. Beer &c.: covers the history of brewing and of brewers.
 There are a few small titles from a Whitbread series.
 The earliest work is Louis Pasteur's Etudes de la biere 1876, followed by John Bickerdyke's Curiosities of ale and beer: an entertaining history, 1886, and James Death's Beer of the Bible: one of the hitherto unknown leavens of Exodus, 1887, and A history of Friary Meux by Lady Meux, 1896.